 While I’m on vacation this week, please enjoy this contribution from my friend FemmeFrugality.
-If you’d like to contribute to Frugal Rules, please contact us.

 When I first had children, I quit my low-wage job to go back to school.
 In all honesty, there wasn’t a big gap in income between not holding a 9-5, and paying for daycare.
 I chose to allot more time to my studies and children rather than paying someone else to watch them while I slaved away at a job that wouldn’t help ends meet.